danielsmith-eu/itunesXMLtoM3U/README.md

 First, export your itunes library:

-Go to iTunes, then menu option: File > Library > Export Library Select the option to "Export as XML".
+Go to iTunes, then menu option: File > Library > Export Library

-and then run this app like this:
+Select the option to "Export as XML", and then run this app like this:

     node convert.js library.xml > library.m3u